bryan-pardo/bryan-pardo.github.io/teaching/generative_deep_models_fall_2026.md

 1. [Rotary Positional Encoding](https://paperswithcode.com/method/rope#:~:text=Rotary%20Position%20Embedding%2C%20or%20RoPE,dependency%20in%20self%2Dattention%20formulation.): claims to combine the benefits of both absolute and relative positional encoding

 1. [What Do Position Embeddings Learn?
 An Empirical Study of Pre-Trained Language Model Positional Encoding](https://arxiv.org/pdf/2010.04903): Why not learn your positional encoding?
 What happens if you do that?

+#### How and why does model performance scale with size?

+1. [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361) : This is the 2020 paper that forms basis of the argument for why AI is taking all the energy and all the chips.
+Note who the authors are...

+1. [Supperposition Yields Robust Neural Scaling](https://proceedings.neurips.cc/paper_files/paper/2025/hash/e97ac22927560eb2de6b658498cbc575-Abstract-Conference.html): This 2025 paper basically argues that it is the size of the model's embedding representation that causes us to build bigger and bigger models.
+Maybe have a look at the parameter-efficient tuning papers for another lens on this.

+#### Parameter Efficient Fine Tuning (PEFT) of langauge models

+1. [LORA: Low-rank Adaptation of Large Language Models](https://arxiv.org/pdf/2106.09685.pdf): Microsoft's approach to fast, efficient retraining for downstream tasks.

+1. [Parameter-Efficient Transfer Learning for NLP](https://proceedings.mlr.press/v97/houlsby19a.html): A well-cited clasic for fine-tuning language models.

 #### BERT and GPT, two foundational architectures